gshugh/CSC517_HW2_Rails/README.md

             A customer
             Both agent & customer

-    How To Log In:
+    How to log in:

         Enter your email and password
         Click "Log In"

-    How To Edit Your User Profile:
+    How to edit your user profile:

         Click "Show My Profile"
         Click "Edit Profile"
         Make changes
-            Note: Admins are not allowed to edit their email or password Click "Update User"
+            Note: No users are allowed to edit their email or password Click "Update User"

-    How To Cancel Your Account
+    How to cancel your account

         Click "Show My Profile"
         Click "Cancel Account"
         Confirm your intention

-    How To View a List of All Users
+    How To cancel another user's account

         Click "Show All Users"

-    How To Create an Account for Someone Else
+        Click "Cancel Account" next to the user of interest Confirm intention

+    How to view a list of all users

         Click "Show All Users"

+    How to create an account for someone else

+        Click "Show All Users"
         Click "New User"
         Follow instructions for ~~ How To Sign Up ~~

-    How To View a List of All Tours
+    How to view a list of all tours

         Click "Show All Tours"

-    How To View All Details / Photos / Reviews for a Tour
+    How to view all details / photos / reviews for a particular tour

         Click "Show All Tours"
         Click "Show" next to the tour of interest

-    How To View a List of All Reviews
+    How To view a list of all reviews

         Click "Show All Reviews"

-    How To Delete a User

-        Click "Show All Users"
-        Click "Cancel Account" next to the user of interest Confirm intention

-    How to Delete a Review
+    How to delete a review

         Click "Show All Reviews"
-        Click "Destroy" next to the review of interest
+        Click "Delete Review" next to the review of interest

-    How to Show fields of all reviews

-        Do login
-        Click on "Show all reviews"

     How to list a tour

-        Click on "Show all Tours/Show my Tours"
+        Click "Show All Tours"
         Click "New Tour"
-        Enter Details and submit
+        Enter details and submit

+    How to edit / update a tour

+        Click "Show All Tours"
+        Click "Edit" next to the tour of interest
+        Make the desired changes
+        Click "Update Tour"

+    How to cancel a tour

+        Click "Show All Tours"
+        Click "Edit" next to the tour of interest Click "Cancelled"
+        Click "Update Tour"

-    How to "Edit/update/delete/cancel" tours
+    How to delete a tour

-        Click on "Show my tours"
+        Click "Show my tours"
-        Click on "Edit" button or "Destroy" button to delete a tour (which show only for the tours that the user has created)
+        Click "Delete Tour" next to the tour of interest

     How to add pictures to tours

-        Click on all tours
-        Click on edit whichever tour you want to add photos to Click Add picture and follow the prompts
+        Click "Show All Tours"
+        Click "Edit" next to the tour of interest Click "Edit Photos"
+        Click "New [tour name] Photo"
+        Enter a name for the photo
+        Choose a file for the photo
+        Click "Create Photo"

     How to delete pictures from tours

-        Click on all tours
-        Click on edit whichever tour you want to delete photos from Click Edit photos
+        Click "Show All Tours"
+        Click "Edit" next to the tour of interest Click "Edit Photos"
-        Click on destroy to delete the photo
+        Click "Delete Photo" next to the photo of interest

-    How to show bookings for tours of a current user
+    How to show bookings for the tours you have created

-        Click on "Show Bookings for My Tours"
+        Click "Show Bookings for My Tours"

-    How to view reviews of a tour(can only post reviews after the tour has ended)
+    How to view reviews for tours you have created

-        Click on "Show all reviews"/"Show all reviews for my tours"
+        Click "Show Review for My Tours"

+    How to view reviews for a particular tour

+        See ~~ How to view all details / photos / reviews for a particular tour ~~

+    How to view reviews you have created

+        Click "Show My Reviews"

     # TODO add more "how to" sections

-Misc.
-Notes on Code Organization:

-    When you delete your account, the following info gets deleted:
-        Your bookings: deleted
-        Your review: deleted
-        Your listings: deleted (if you're an agent/admin) Your bookmarks: deleted
-        Your waitlists: deleted

-    "Extra" Model:

-        Our E/R Diagram can be found at doc/CSC517_HW02_EntityRelationshipDiagram.png We have a "start_at" model that we ended up never really using.
-        Instead, we find the start location for a tour based on order of records stored in the "visits" model.
-        Time did not permit cleaning up this 'extra' code.

-    "Extra" Views:

-        We used scaffolding to start our application.
-        Many views are created by scaffolding.
-        Some of these views are never actually available to the user via a link.
-        Most of these 'extra' views are retained: for time constraints
-            for future development on the application if needed

-    Tour Operator Contact Info:

-        Per Piazza:
-            "...we have to create operator with some basic info?"
-            "Agent information should be fine."
-        This is a good idea and if we were starting over we likely would use agent profile information.
-        However we already had a field for adding custom operator contact info when creating a tour.
-        We have chosen to retain our custom contact info in the interest of flexibility.

-    Price Filtering:

-        Per Piazza:
-            "...Is it acceptable to filter just by maximum price?"
-            "There are no restrictions on the way you would like to implement any functionality."
-        We offer price filtering by maximum price, but not by minimum price.
-        This is on the theory that cheaper is always better (all else being equal).